workgena/awesome-hardware/keyboards/poker/README.md

 ## Why is it awesome?

-> The POK3R is very much THE standard when it comes to 60% keyboards.
-All other mechanical keyboards are measured against it, and there's good reason why. [@skiwithpete](https://youtu.be/J4_SWpOE6wM)

 Beautiful, elegant keyboard.
 Fully programmable.
 Layout Layers, programmable layers. *Top-1 programmable keyboard* in 60%-size category.

 ## What is good?